reiugit/PostgresWithDapper/README.md

 ### Prerequisites:
 * Start empty Postgres-database with "docker compose up".
-  (docker-compose.yml file is in the directory)
+  (docker-compose.yml file is in the root directory)